mammhoud/PO_Selling/README.md

 # trained to make an pos with qithub repos and docs
 # this is first ver dubuging project
 # the final will be in new repo
+# the fist design layout had been forked from faaiz